Bottled water contains up to 100 times more plastic than previously estimated, new study says

 Scientists have known for years that there's plastic in water.
 A 2018 study detected an average of around 300 particles of plastic per liter of water.

-At the time, they were measuring microplastics — small plastic pieces less than five millimeters long.
+At the time, they were measuring microplastics — small plastic pieces less than 5 millimeters long.

 In the latest study, researchers examined nanoplastics, which are particles less than 1 micrometer.
 For reference, the diameter of a human hair is about 70 micrometers.